freeCodeCamp/freeCodeCamp/guide/english/bootstrap/buttons/index.md

 `<input class="btn btn-primary" type="submit" value="Submit">`

 #### Bootstrap Button Class List:
 This is a list of the CSS classes that bootstrap provides for buttons.
+They give the background color to the buttons.

-`.btn` Bootstrap's basic button.
+`.btn` This is bootstrap's basic button.
+It is a prerequisite if you want other bootstrap buttons to work properly.

 `<button type="button" class="btn">Basic</button>`